Chroma subsampling: Terminology

 The term Y'UV refers to an analog TV encoding scheme (ITU-R Rec.
 BT.470) while Y'CbCr refers to a digital encoding scheme.
 One difference between the two is that the scale factors on the chroma components (U, V, Cb, and Cr) are different.
 However, the term YUV is often used erroneously to refer to Y'CbCr encoding.
 Hence, expressions like "4:2:2 YUV" always refer to 4:2:2 Y'CbCr, since there simply is no such thing as 4:x:x in analog encoding (such as YUV).
 Pixel formats used in Y'CbCr can be referred to as YUV too, for example yuv420p, yuvj420p and many others.

 In a similar vein, the term luminance and the symbol Y are often used erroneously to refer to luma, which is denoted with the symbol Y'.
-Note that the luma (Y') of video engineering deviates from the luminance (Y) of color science (as defined by CIE).
+The luma (Y') of video engineering deviates from the luminance (Y) of color science (as defined by CIE).
 Luma is formed as the weighted sum of gamma-corrected (tristimulus) RGB components.
 Luminance is formed as a weighed sum of linear (tristimulus) RGB components.
 In practice, the CIE symbol Y is often incorrectly used to denote luma.
 In 1993, SMPTE adopted Engineering Guideline EG 28, clarifying the two terms.
-Note that the prime symbol ' is used to indicate gamma correction.
+The prime symbol ' is used to indicate gamma correction.

 Similarly, the chroma of video engineering differs from the chrominance of color science.
 The chroma of video engineering is formed from weighted tristimulus components (gamma corrected, OETF), not linear components.
-In video engineering practice, the terms chroma, chrominance, and saturation are often used interchangeably to refer to chrominance, but it is not a good practice, as ITU-T Rec H.273 says.
+In video engineering practice, the terms chroma, chrominance, and saturation are often used interchangeably to refer to chroma, but it is not a good practice, as ITU-T Rec H.273 says.

 History

 Chroma subsampling was developed in the 1950s by Alda Bedford for the development of color television by RCA, which developed into the NTSC standard; luma–chroma separation was developed earlier, in 1938 by Georges Valensi.
-Through studies, he showed that the human eye has high resolution only for black and white, somewhat less for "mid-range" colors like yellows and greens, and much less for colors on the end of the spectrum, reds and blues. knowledge allowed RCA to develop a system in which they discarded most of the blue signal after it comes from the camera, keeping most of the green and only some of the red; this is chroma subsampling in the YIQ color space and is roughly analogous to 4:2:1 subsampling, in that it has decreasing resolution for luma, yellow/green, and red/blue.
+Through studies, he showed that the human eye has high resolution only for black and white, somewhat less for "mid-range" colors like yellows and greens, and much less for colors on the end of the spectrum, reds and blues.
+This knowledge allowed RCA to develop a system in which they discarded most of the blue signal after it comes from the camera, keeping most of the green and only some of the red; this is chroma subsampling in the YIQ color space and is roughly analogous to 4:2:1 subsampling, in that it has decreasing resolution for luma, yellow/green, and red/blue.